ardhynugroho/nginx-nap/docs/source/waf-xss-test.rst

     .. image:: img/test-a2.png

-#. *Rejected Request* page displayed in the browser and see the log match the support ID
+#. *Rejected Request* page displayed in the browser

     .. image:: img/test-a3.png

+    then see the log that match the support ID

     .. image:: img/test-a4.png